astroveny/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Run Continer

 - Run the container using -g flag to pass the Env var FRONTEND_URL & BACKEND_URL
+- Option --rm will cleanup after the container is stop running
 ```bash
 gitpod /workspace/aws-bootcamp-cruddur-2023 (main) $ docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flask
 'FLASK_ENV' is deprecated and will not be used in Flask 2.3.
 Use 'FLASK_DEBUG' instead.